ankith-mohan/SEP/docs/helpers/genHouseholder.md

 # genHouseholder
-Generates a complex Hermitian or Positive Semidefinite matrix of the input dimensionality
+Generates a complex Hermitian or positive semidefinite matrix of the input dimensionality

 ## Syntax
 ``H = genHouseholder(DIM, OPT)``